yuval-beiser/algo-trading/Momentum-NQ-2min-29-6-23-V1.md

 then
 [IntrabarOrderGeneration = True] //trade intra-bar

-//close long position with trail start moving after minimum profit if marketposition = 1 //there is long position open and
+//close long position with trail start moving after small profit in the first bar from entry if marketposition = 1 //there is long position open and
-(Close/entryprice-1)*100 >= SmallMinProfit
+(close/entryprice-1)*100 >= SmallMinProfit
 and
 barssinceentry <= 1
+//and
+//AngleLong = False
+//entryprice >= vBlb2
 then
 begin
-valuePercentTrail = ((entryprice * SmallTrailStop ) /100);
+valuePercentTrail = ((entryprice * SmallTrailStop) /100);
 trailProfit = Highest(high , Barssinceentry);
-trailExit = trailProfit + valuePercentTrail; //
+trailExit = trailProfit - valuePercentTrail;
 sell  next bar at trailExit  stop;
 end;

-//close long position with cross previous low if marketposition = 0 then begin
+//close short position with trail start moving after the first bar from entry if marketposition = 0 then begin